Women of color in the workplace: The persistent obstacles and how you can rise to meet them

 • Setting diversity goals and targets

-In the past several decades, women in the workplace have made great strides—but we still have a lot of work ahead of us, especially for women in minority groups.
-It is not equitable when someone with the same level of education, experience and skill sets as their white male counterpart receives lower pay, gets promoted less and can’t snag a leadership position.
+In the past several decades, women in the workplace have made great strides—but we still have a lot of work ahead of us to ensure women have a key role in the workforce, especially those in minority groups.
+The outcomes for women are not equitable when someone with the same level of education, experience, and skill sets as their white male counterpart receives lower pay, gets promoted less, and can’t snag a leadership position.

-So what can you do going forward?
+So what can you do to foster inclusive behavior?
 Pick one of the suggestions in this article for supporting women of color in the workplace.
 Talk to your colleagues.
 Take a good hard look at how your organization operates.
-Have difficult discussions.
+Have difficult discussions with current women leaders and entry-level women employees.
+Listen to what women of color say. about their workplace experiences.
 And make those tough changes.
-Only by doing these things can we all pave the way for a more just, ethical and prosperous workplace for everyone.
+Only by doing these things can we all pave the way for a more just, ethical, and prosperous workplace for the future generation of women leaders.

 Testimonials